This simple rice noodle stir fry is a great alternative to take out and a very versatile dish that can be made for your family & friends!

 - Mince garlic.
 Thinly slice bell peppers into strips.

-- To a skillet, add 1 tbsp of olive oil.
+- To a skillet, add 1 tablespoon of olive oil.
 Turn stove to medium high, and allow olive oil to heat up for 1-2 minutes.
 Once oil is hot, add garlic, bell peppers, and cabbage.
 Cook until the vegetables are wilted (and have reduced in volume).

 - Add noodles and sauce to the skillet with the vegetables.
 Allow to cook for an additional 2-3 minutes on medium low heat.